Joint Undergrad Graduate Mentorship Program – JUMP

 The goal of this program is to establish mentoring relationships between undergraduates interested in science careers with graduate students in scientific disciplines at the University of Oregon.
 Graduate students first apply for open mentor positions, and the undergraduate students apply and are chosen to work with a specific graduate student (no more than four undergrads per grad student) with undergraduate seniority, interest, and investment in the mentoring process as selection criteria.

 Graduate students meet with their mentees for a minimum of 6 hours per quarter in either one-on-one meetings or group settings to discuss time management, research availability at UO, career advice, the grad school application process, provide letters of recommendation, etc. as needed by the mentees.
-Each quarter, students are expected to attend a meeting organized by the JUMP committee for all participants in the JUMP program to discuss goals for the program and the quarter.
-At the end of each quarter, both graduate students and undergraduate mentees fill out self-evaluations and evaluations of their mentor/mentee.
-An end of the year celebration will follow after the Spring term, with the possibility of continuing mentorships if funds allow.
+In the past, students were then expected to attend workshops organized by the JUMP committee centered around topics such as professional development, resumes, interviews, and internships.
+The materials and presentations from these past workshops are available on the JUMP website, under the ‘resources’ tab.
+However, based on feedback from previous JUMP mentees and mentors, we are changing the program format to be more flexible with student hours and topics they want covered.

 A subcommittee headed by a WGS executive board member administers JUMP.
-The committee is responsible for selecting applicants (both graduate and undergraduate) to the program, organizing quarterly seminars and group gatherings, securing ongoing funding for the program, reviewing and analyzing end of quarter evaluations, and well as acting as the point of contact in the event of problems with mentor/mentee relationships.
+The committee is responsible for selecting applicants (both graduate and undergraduate) to the program, organizing group gatherings, securing ongoing funding for the program, reviewing and analyzing end of term evaluations, and well as acting as the point of contact in the event of problems with mentor/mentee relationships.